| Part One: Eastern Civilization CHAPTER H1 LUCIFER'S REBELLION |

 one and only imperative throughout His realm.
 Contrast God with His servants

-because without it none of God’s subjects could or would rise up and choose to
+without it none of God’s subjects could or would rise up and choose to make either

-including us.
-He is the King, the Head, the Father,
+is the King, the Head, the Father, the Authority, the

-What God is and would make “God” as defined above cease to exist.
-That
+is and would make “God” as defined above cease to exist.
+That would be robbery

 Most of the angels, like Michael and